7 healthy breakfast ideas for busy families

 Breakfast idea no. 6: the not so sweet ready-to-eat cereals

-Ok, so most cereals you find in supermarkets contain high amount of sugar.
+Ok, so let’s face it, most cereals you find in supermarkets contain a high amount of sugar.
+If you look at the labels, you will find that most of them contain more than 10 g of sugar per 100g.
+Ideally, you would want no more than 5g of sugar per 100g.
 There are still a few which are safe.
 Weetabix and unsweetened muesli are fine.
 In fact, it is better for you to add a teaspoon of honey and some berries to those cereals because at least you know exactly how much sugar your child is eating.

 Breakfast idea no. 7: Pancakes as they are not just for Shrove Tuesday!

 Do you know a child who does not like pancakes?
 I haven’t met one yet.
 When thinking about healthy breakfast ideas, pancakes are probably best for the weekend due to longer preparation times.
-Having said that, you could make a big batch on a Sunday and reheat them for breakfast on the Monday.
+Having said that, you could make a big batch on a Sunday and reheat them for breakfast on the Monday or freeze some for another day.

 There are so many ways of making nutritious and tasty pancakes.
 Here are two of my favourite recipes: